What is fine-tuning and why do it?

 Generic Prompts:

-Italy is a country in southern Europe.
+What is the capital of Italy? | Italy is a country in southern Europe.
 It is the fourth largest country in Europe, with a population of 61 million people.
 Rome is the capital of Italy.
+What is the capital of the United States?
+What is the capital of the United States of America?
+What is the capital of the United States of America? … | the capital of italy is rome. |

+Name 5 tropical fruits | Name 5 tropical fruits.
 Name 5 tropical fruits.
-Name 5 tropical fruits.
-Name 5 tropical fruits. …
+Name 5 tropical fruits. … | mango, papaya, pineapple, banana, and guava.Ћ |

 As shown from the two tables above, the fine-tuned model, while not perfect, performs better than the base model on not only domain-specific prompts but generic ones as well, indicating that the model has not undergone catastrophic forgetting, which would otherwise be a concern with fine-tuning.
 The performance boost shown highlights the potential for fine-tuning for LLMs.